 • Commitment to serve

-• The writing of monthly notes to parishioners
+• The writing of quarterly notes to parishioners.